-In this case, a vertical limit separates the high- and low-fidelity regions at $N_B = 4$ when the monomodal initial state is used.
-Over this limits, the VQE trial state presents a fidelity of $\mathcal{F}\sim 50\%$ because it gets stuck in a single configuration of the cat-state during the optimization (\textit{i.e.} the converged state was $\ket{\Psi(\vec{\theta})} \propto \ket{N_B,0} $ instead of $\ket{\Psi_0} \propto \ket{N_B,0} + \ket{0,N_B}$).
-Therefore, cat-like states seem difficult to realize by the BS-Kerr ansatz when sampling noise is considered.
-However, much better accuracy is reached when the bimodal initial state is used instead.
-Thus suggesting that starting from a configuration with photons spread in between the modes can improve the results of the VQE in the strongly correlated regime ($\Lambda \geq 5$ here).
-In summary, it seems from Fig.~\ref{fig:fidelity_map} that -- within the BS-Kerr ansatz -- a weakly-correlated state is more easily encoded when starting from a monomodal state rather than a bimodal one, and vice versa for a strongly-correlated state.
+In this case, a vertical limit separates the high- and low-fidelity regions at $N_B = 4$ when the single-mode initial state is used. {Over this limit, the fidelity of the VQE trial state gets stuck at $\mathcal{F}\sim 50\%$.
+This occurs when the many-body interaction strongly intensifies, which leads to the ground state and first excited state to be quasi degenerate.
+This phenomenon arises as the many-body attraction essentially favors configurations that gather as many bosons as possible on a same site (as illustrated in Fig.~9, the most favorable configurations are $\ket{N_B,0}$ and $\ket{0,N_B}$, followed by $\ket{N_B-1,1}$ and $\ket{1,N_B-1}$, and then $\ket{N_B-2,2}$ and $\ket{2,N_B-2}$, etc.).
+If we simplify by considering the most favorable configurations $\ket{N_B,0}$ and $\ket{0,N_B}$, the resulting quasi-degenerate ground and first excited state can roughly be seen as a ``plus version'' of cat-state $\ket{\Psi_0} \propto \ket{N_B,0} + \ket{0,N_B}$ and a ``minus version'' $\ket{\Psi_1} \propto \ket{N_B,0} - \ket{0,N_B}$, respectively.
+In this case, running a noisy VQE simulation with an initial single-mode state $\ket{\Psi_{ini}} = \ket{N_B,0}$ produces a final energy that stands in between both quasi degenerate states' energies (not shown here).
+As the sampling noise typically equates the amplitude of the spectral gap between both states, the minimization gets stuck here.
+The final fidelity of the trial states is then of $50\%$ with both quasi degenerate states, indicating then that $\ket{\Psi(\theta)}$ turned into a linear combination of both of them.
+Note that a solution to converge to the exact ground-state energy is to increase the number of measures to reduce the fluctuations due to the sampling noise and resolve the small spectral gap. }